 Is Your Relationship Fair?

-If not, here are 5 steps to take before things get out of hand.
+If not, here are five steps to take before things get out of hand.

 Yes, I write about using persuasion techniques to get a date and influencing others to invest in a relationship with you.
 Nevertheless, I also discuss relationships as being mutually beneficial exchanges and ways of avoiding manipulation while dating.